... or keep scrolling to find out everything you need

 It depends.
 With normal driving lessons, this isn’t a big issue.
 But because of the time pressure that an intensive driving course brings, we can’t guarantee that an automatic car and a suitable instructor will both be immediately available.

-If a car and instructor is available, then there’s no problem (but you'll have to pay the going rate for automatic lessons).
+If a car and instructor is available, then there’s no problem (but you'll have to pay the going rate for automatic driving lessons).
 If there isn’t, then you’ve got a few options.
 You can either:

 If you take an intensive driving course with us, then we’ll arrange and pay for your theory and practical driving tests as part of our service.